laurentganne/across-workflows/README.md

 ## Installation

-To run these worflows in a development environment, install the following pre-requisites.
+To run these worflows in a development environment, install the following prerequisites.

 ### Python